danilovilhena/give-me-a-font/README.md

 </div>

 ## 📗 Description
-Give me a font! is a application that gives you a free font based in the choice of a font style, such as sans-serif, serif or monospace.
+Give me a font! is an application that gives you a free font based in the choice of a font style, such as sans-serif, serif or monospace.
 It uses the Google Fonts API to create a JSON file for each style and then uses that file to select randomly a font for your next project.

 ## 🔧 Technologies used